mishkinf/vscode-edits-history/README.md

 # vscode-edits-history

-A Visual Studio Extension that Provides the ability to quickly navigate back and forth between recently made edits
+A Visual Studio Extension that provides the ability to quickly navigate back and forth between recently made edits

 ## Features

 Set whatever key commands you wish to navigate backwards and forwards through your history of edits.
-Designed after the similar feature provided by IntelliJ based IDEs such as RubyMine, WebStorm, etc...
-This can be very useful when refactoring very long code files where you have to toggle back and forth between code or for just every day general coding use.
+Designed after the similar feature provided by IntelliJ based IDEs.
+This is really useful for quickly moving between multiple files and edit points to code faster without having to use the mouse or arrow keys.

 - Quick access back and forth between edits
 - Works across multiple files